Local gyms sever ties with CrossFit after controversial Tweets

 CrossFit CEO Greg Glassman has apologized for his tweets after Reebok severed ties with CrossFit.

-Local Five has also learned Full Send Fitness in Appleton, plans to cut ties with CrossFit.
+Local 5 has also learned Full Send Fitness in Appleton, plans to cut ties with CrossFit.